Yukon: Tourism

 Ivvavik National Park is one of three national parks located in Yukon.

-The Yukon's tourism motto is "Larger than life".
-The Yukon's tourism industry relies heavily on Yukon's natural environment, and there are many organized outfitters and guides available for activities such as hunting, angling, canoeing/kayaking, hiking, skiing, snowboarding, ice climbing, and dog sledding.
+Tourism revenue in the Yukon garnered over $560 million in 2024.
+The territory's tourism motto is "Larger than life".
+Its tourism industry relies heavily on natural environment, with many organized outfitters and guides available for activities such as hunting, angling, canoeing/kayaking, hiking, skiing, snowboarding, ice climbing, and dog sledding.
 These activities are offered both in an organized setting or in the backcountry, which is accessible by air or snowmobile.
 The Yukon's festivals and sporting events include the Adäka Cultural Festival, Yukon International Storytelling Festival, and the Yukon Sourdough Rendezvous.
 The Yukon's latitude enables the view of aurora borealis.

 The Yukon Government maintains a series of territorial parks, including parks such as Herschel Island Qikiqtaruk Territorial Park, Tombstone Territorial Park, Fishing Branch Ni'iinlii'njik Park, and Coal River Springs Territorial Park.
 Parks Canada, a federal agency of the Government of Canada, also maintains three national parks and reserves within the territory: Kluane National Park and Reserve, Ivvavik National Park, and Vuntut National Park.

 The Yukon Beringia Interpretive Centre is an interpretive centre with a focus on the Beringia land bridge.

 The Yukon is also home to twelve National Historic Sites of Canada.
 The sites are also administered by Parks Canada, with five of the twelve sites being located within national parks.
 The territory is host to a number of museums, including the Copperbelt Railway & Mining Museum, the SS Klondike boat museum, the Yukon Beringia Interpretive Centre in Whitehorse; as well as the Keno City Mining Museum in Keno City.
 The territory also holds a number of enterprises that allows tourists to experience pre-colonial and modern cultures of Yukon's First Nations and Inuit.